-At about July 2016, after (not very intensive) using Go for two years, I felt that Go is a simple language and I had mastered Go programming.
+At about July 2016, after (not very intensively) using Go for two years, I felt that Go is a simple language and I had mastered Go programming.
 At that time, I had collected many details in Go programming.
 I thought I can archive these details into a book.
 I thought it should be an easy job.

 I was wrong.
 I was overconfident.
 In trying to make explanations for some details, I found I couldn't explain them clearly.
-With more and more confusions were gathered, I felt my Go knowledge was so limited that I was still a newbie Go programmer.
+With more and more confusions being gathered, I felt my Go knowledge was so limited that I was still a newbie Go programmer.

 I gave up writing that book.

 It was that book being cancelled, not the book Go 101.
-I eventually cleared almost all the confusions by reading many official Go documentations and all kinds of Go articles on Internet, and by finding answers from some Go forums and the Go project issue tracker.
+I eventually cleared almost all the confusions by reading many official Go documentation and all kinds of Go articles on Internet, and by finding answers from some Go forums and the Go project issue tracker.

 I spent about one year clearing the confusions.
-In the period, from time to time, once I had cleared most confusions on a topic and regained the confidence on explaining that topic, I wrote one blog article for that topic.
+During the period, from time to time, once I had cleared most confusions on a topic and regained the confidence on explaining that topic, I wrote one blog article for that topic.
 In the end, I had written about twenty Go articles.
 And I had collected more Go details than before.
 It was the time to restart the plan of writing a Go book.

 I wrote another ten basic tutorial articles and twenty more articles on all kinds of other Go topics.
 So now Go 101 has about 50 articles.